 Texas Wine Lover®

 There are some great wineries in Texas.
 Gloria and I (no, we’re not married, just engaged) have been fortunate to visit over 230 wineries in Texas and have enjoyed every minute.
-Instead of reviewing the actual wines, we will tell you of our experiences at the wineries themselves and other Texas wine news here at Texas Wine Lover®.
+We will tell you of our experiences at the wineries themselves and other Texas wine news here at Texas Wine Lover®.
 With the help of Jeremy Wilson, he will be providing wine reviews and was instrumental in starting the Texas Wine Lover podcast.
 There will also be some non-Texas wine articles thrown in too.

 In order to get personal experience with the wine industry, we have volunteered at wine festivals around Houston where we live and helped wineries bottle wine, harvest grapes, prune vines, and punch down during fermentation.
 I even made my first home wine from a kit to try and learn the winemaking process (it was drinkable!).
 I am always learning about the intricacies of wine by taking wine classes in addition to attending seminars and conferences.
 I have also been a judge at an international wine competition.

 If you want to start your own journeys throughout Texas and the wineries, you can find the latest up-to-date listings of the wineries, wine trails, and wine trail events right here by looking at the Texas Wineries menu.
 We are trying to keep the lists of wineries up-to-date with all Texas wineries.
 If you see one missing, please let us know and we’ll add it, and then we’ll probably visit it!
 The winery lists also identify the wineries we have visited and the ones we still need to visit.
 Our goal, if possible, is to visit every Texas winery!